 All of our Walkabouts are also available in a colorful, pocket-sized brochure, which can be downloaded here in one very large PDF file: WalkArlington Walkabouts brochure (PDF, 19.2 MB.
 Adobe Reader required.)
 To order your own FREE copy, please contact firstname.lastname@example.org with your name and address!

 WalkArlington’s limited edition series of Walkabout routes known as Walk Friendly Community Walkabouts were developed as part of our 2012 Walk Friendly Community Walkabout Nomination Campaign, launched in recognition of Arlington County’s 2011 designation as a Gold-Level Walk Friendly Community.
 The campaign asked Arlingtonians to nominate individual neighborhoods to be featured on a new Walkabout.

 Over the two-month nomination period, WalkArlington received 15 nominations for nine neighborhoods.
 Four neighborhoods were selected to be highlighted with a Walkabout between 2012 and 2014.
 These four neighborhoods include Arlington Ridge-Aurora Highlands, Bluemont/Bon Air, Old Glebe, and Waverly Hills-High View Park-Cherrydale.

 Thanks to nominations and guidance from four individuals representing a collective 100+ years of residency, the south Arlington neighborhoods of Arlington Ridge/Aurora Highlands were featured on the first Walk Friendly Community Walkabout in June 2012.
 The adjacent central Arlington neighborhoods of Bluemont and Bon Air were nominated by two longtime residents, and their input and inspiration led to the Bluemont/Bon Air Walk Friendly Community Walkabout, which debuted in April 2013.
 Nominated by three residents, the Old Glebe neighborhood was featured on the third Walk Friendly Community Walkabout, which took place in December 2013 and included a sneak preview of new interpretive features at Fort Ethan Allen.
-Three individuals from Waverly Hills, High View Park, and Cherrydale nominated their respective neighborhoods and WalkArlington is now working with these residents to create a combined fourth and final Walk Friendly Community Walkabout in 2014.
+Three individuals from Waverly Hills, High View Park, and Cherrydale nominated their respective neighborhoods and WalkArlington debuted their two-loop Walkabout route in May 2014.

 WalkArlington thanks all of these individuals and neighborhoods for their time, ideas, energy and commitment to the Walk Friendly Community Walkabout project!